felipejfc/libpomelo2_pod/README.md

 ## Requirements

-This podspec is incompatible with cocoapods "!use frameworks" flag, turn it off or you will not be able to "pod install".
+This podspec is incompatible with cocoapods "use frameworks!" flag, turn it off or you will not be able to "pod install".

 ## Installation